IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 5. Click on `Run in web browser`.
 It should open the basic empty project in a new tab.
 It should look like this: https://snack.expo.dev/@afdez/lab4-1-blankproject
 6. Configure eslint by installing and initialize it for your project by running `npm install eslint --save-dev`and `npx eslint --init`.
 We recommend the following answers: To check syntax, find problems, and enforce code style, JavaScript modules (import/export), React, Does your project use TypeScript? › No, Where does your code run?
 Browser, Use a popular style guide, Standard: https://github.com/standard/standard, Format-> Javascript.
 Finally select yes to install all dependencies.
 If you are asked to do some downgrade, answer yes.
 See https://eslint.org/docs/user-guide/getting-started for more details.
+7. Modify eslint file in order to add the last rule.
 ```Javascript
 module.exports = {
   env: {